NBISweden/workshop-reproducible-research/docs/snakemake.md

 * `index_genome` outputs some statistics about the genome indexing.
 * `align_to_genome` outputs important statistics about the alignments.
 This is probably the most important log to save.

 Now add a log file to some or all of the rules above.
 A good place to save them to would be `results/logs/rule_name/`.
-Be sure to include any wildcards used in the rule in the job name as well, so that you don't end up with identical names for different samples, e.g. `{some_wildcard}.log`.
+Be sure to include any wildcards used in the rule in the job name as well, e.g. `{some_wildcard}.log`, so that you don't end up with identical names for different samples.

 You also have to specify in the `shell` section of each rule what you want the log to contain.
 Some of the programs we use send their log information to standard out, some to standard error and some let us specify a log file via a flag.
 To save some time you can use the info below.